minetest-mods/spectator_mode/README.md

 Moderators are kept breathing when observing via '/watch' command.
 Other mods can override this to add more functionality: `spectator_mode.keep_alive(name_watcher)`.

-`spectator_mode.on_respawnplayer(watcher)` can be overriden to adjust what happens when an attached player dies and respawns.
-Without change, the observer is detached for a split second then re-atached.
+`spectator_mode.on_respawnplayer(watcher)` can be overidden to adjust what happens when an attached player dies and respawns.
+Without change, the observer is detached for a split second then re-attached.

 While attaching a player, his hud flags are mostly turned off.
 Other mods can override the behaviour with their own implementation of<br>